arronroasa/gaze-nathacks2025/README.md

 # Gaze - NatHacks 2025
 ![gaze-logo-text.png](gaze-logo.png)
-A way to use your computer hands-free through EOG processing and Computer Vision
+A way to use your computer hands-free through EMG processing and Computer Vision.
 ## Requirements
 Install and set up the latest version of [Docker](https://docs.docker.com/get-started/get-docker/).